atp-team/anemone/README.md

 <img alt="Anemone Mobile Client - List of Tentacles" src="https://github.com/ceskasporitelna/anemone/raw/master/documentation/images/mobile_client_1_tentacles_list.png" width="300"> <img alt="Anemone Mobile Client - Tentacle Detail" src="https://github.com/ceskasporitelna/anemone/raw/master/documentation/images/mobile_client_2_tentacle_detail.png" width="300">

 **Cloud** is the final component of the platform which connects the Tentacles to the Mobile Client.
 But that is not all.
-The Anemone Cloud can connect both the Mobile Client and Tentacles to other API service in the internet using **Connectors**.
+The Anemone Cloud can connect both the Mobile Client and Tentacles to other API service on the internet using **Connectors**.

 <img alt="Anemone Platform Architecture" src="https://github.com/ceskasporitelna/anemone/raw/master/documentation/images/anemone_architecture.png" width="600">